-On May 12, 2020, the Council applied for and was approved a \$28,728 loan under the Paycheck Protection Program created as pat of the relief efforts related to COVID-19 and administered by the United States Small Business Administration.
+On February 25, 2021, the Council applied for and was approved a second loan under the Paycheck Protection Program in the amount of \$33,600.
 The loan accrues interest at 1%, and payments are required to begin December 2020.
 The Council is eligible for loan forgiveness of up to 100% of the loan, upon meeting certain requirements.
 The loan is uncollateralized and is fully guaranteed by the Federal government.